Russification of Ukraine: Russian Empire

+In order to modernize his state, Peter I, the first Emperor of Russia, hired a number of Ukrainian intellectuals, who conceived the idea of political continuity from Kyiv to Moscow and developed the concept of "Little Russia" (Ukraine) as opposed to "Greater Russia" (Muscovy) as parts of a common state project.
+As a result, the Russian Empire could be considered to be a brainchild of Ukrainians, who underlined their symbolical status as co-founders and co-owners of the empire.
+However, with time "Little Russia" was downgraded to the status of a mere province, and its elites had to suffice themselves with the status of regional administrators.
+This process culminated in the abolition of the autonomy of the Cossack Hetmanate in 1764 and was accompanied with both Russification of the local elite, as well as mass resettlement of ethnic Russians into Ukrianian lands.

 Peter I

-In 1720 Tsar Peter I of Russia issued a decree in which he ordered the expurgation of all Small Russian linguistic elements in theological literature printed in Small Russian typographical establishments.
+In 1720 Tsar Peter I of Russia issued a decree in which he ordered the expurgation of all Little Russian (Ukrainian) linguistic elements in theological literature printed in Little Russian typographical establishments.

 Catherine II

 Integration of the Cossack Hetmanate

 Among those who helped Catherine II ascend to the Russian throne through a coup was Kirill Razumovsky, the president of the Imperial Academy of Sciences and Hetman of the autonomous Cossack state, the Hetmanate.
 The Hetman's plans for Cossack Ukraine were extensive and included strengthening its autonomy and institutions; many in the Hetmanate were hopeful for Catherine's rule, but would soon realise her policy towards them.